 They offer perspective.
 A lot of times, we tend to work in our business, not on our business.
 We are entrepreneurs; famous for getting caught up in the nitty-gritty, and (typically) a team of one.
 A coach will give you the perspective you can’t always afford yourself – they will set you up with goals and objectives, and most times create a strategy along with you so that you can work ahead, hut your goals more efficiently and burn out way less.
 One of my favorite things about a business coach is that they can very easily shine a light on what tasks you’re doing that are income producing, and which are not.

 They offer community.
 I always say this about being a #momboss – it’s lonely to be a mom sometimes, and it’s lonely to be a boss sometimes.
 Put it together, and you’ve got a serious case of the lonelies (yes, I just made that word up).
-A huge pillar of our brand at The Nelson Company is community, and that’s why we love on groups of like-minded individuals getting together and doing all the successful things together.
+A huge pillar of our brand is community, and that’s why we love on groups of like-minded individuals getting together and doing all the successful things together.
 A group coaching program can offer that community, and guess what – that community is invaluable!
 Even if you’ve decided that 1:1 is best for you, that’s still one more person you’ve added to your community, and your coach can give you guidance on where best to find more community in your specific areas of need.

 They offer accountability.
 Just like your gym buddy you don’t want to flake out on, a coach has goals for your time together set up and their expectations of you are high!
 If you have trouble getting your tasks done all on your own, or staying the course and keeping your focus, then a business coach will know how to set up systems for you to reach those goals – and most of the time, they’ll remind you that they are there through your preferred method of communication!